coderabbitai/coderabbit-docs/docs/guides/customize-coderabbit.md

 ---

-CodeRabbit offers various customization options to tailor the reviews to your specific requirements.
+CodeRabbit offers various customization options to tailor the reviews to your requirements.
 Customizations can be made using one of the below options :

 1. **Customization via CodeRabbit YAML File** _(Recommended)_
 2. **Customization via CodeRabbit UI**